42-mediterranean-red-snapper_westmountmag

 Cover with parchment paper, then foil.

-Bake for 45 minutes and baste occasionally.
+Bake for 45 minutes, basting occasionally.

 Cilantro lime cauliflower rice